This article was originally published on 07/28/2021.

-Canada’s small business grant market is divided into basic funding, in-kind grants, wage subsidies, and tax credits.
+Canada’s small business grant market is typically divided into basic funding, in-kind grants, wage subsidies, and tax credits.
 Understanding how different types of grants can be used for your startup is vital to ensuring they’re used correctly, but it’s a complicated landscape.
 Putting the right processes in place will streamline grant-seeking efforts, such as using grant management software to organize and identify the best funding opportunities for your startup.

-A checklist for applying to startup grants
+A checklist for applying to startup funding programs in Canada

 1. Confirm eligibility